AugustinMauroy/scholarsuite/docs/Prisma.md

 - `enabled`: indicates if the grading period is enabled (default: true)
 - `createdAt`: creation date of the grading period for internal use
 - `updatedAt`: modification date of the grading period for internal use
-- `grades`: relationship with the grades of the grading period
+- `Grades`: relationship with the grades of the grading period
-- `academicYears`: relationship with the academic years associated with the grading period
+- `AcademicYears`: relationship with the academic years associated with the grading period

-### 13. `Presence`
+### 16. `Presence`

 - `id`: unique identifier for the presence
 - `student`: relationship with the student of the presence